pgtipping/Synthalyst/memory-bank/activeContext.md

 - Continue improving LLM output quality across all tools
 - Implement responsive design improvements for other components
 - Begin implementation of the integrated HR toolkit, starting with the competency data layer
+- Design and implement the organizational reference data schema
+- Create seed data for common job levels, families, and competency categories

 ## Active Decisions